statechannels/statechannels/packages/server-wallet/e2e-test/README.md

 This is a reference test for how two clients, communicating to each other over HTTP, may write clients to update the state of a pre-existing channel.

 - `pong` is an Express server which accepts a single kind of request.
-It accepts `POST` requests of JSON-RPC encoded data at `/inbox` with the `SendMessage` method and parameters being of the type `Message`.
+It accepts `POST` requests of JSON-RPC encoded data at `/inbox` the JSON encoded data of type `Message`.
 It is expected to take this HTTP request and place the message inside it's wallet, and then respond to this same HTTP request with a response that includes any `MessageQueued` messages from the wallet.

 - `ping` is just a simple class which wraps the `Wallet` and exposes a method called `ping` that generates a state channel update to be sent to the `pong`'s HTTP server.